 Our people and teams have embraced omniconnected ways of working.
-According to a recent internal survey, 85% of our global respondents feel empowered to work flexibly within their teams.
-Also, as most of our employees in Germany are doing project-based work, the workload may vary according to milestones and deliveries in the project.
+As most of our employees in Germany are doing projectbased work, the workload may vary according to milestones and deliveries in the project.
 In this context and because the health, safety and well-being of our people is our top priority, we implemented several preventive measures aimed at supporting and maintaining the mental health and well-being of our employees:

 - Accenture Germany has a thorough process to follow up on use of overtime.
-We train supervisors and instruct employees to comply with the Working Hours Act.
-If overtime still accumulates, HR supports the development of overtime reduction plans and other appropriate measures.
-Moreover, employees are supported to work flexibly - on their own schedule, from their selected workplace, at a chosen percentage of time and with additional vacation time - according to their individual needs. - Accenture Germany has a well-established system for well-being support available for our employees which includes regular stress management trainings as well as our Employee Assistance Program (EAP) that provides easy and efficient access to professional help, such as psychological counseling, and other well-being initiatives targeted to ensure all our people are feeling healthy and well. - At Accenture Germany, all employees are welcome to work from one of our offices at any time.
-We have an ongoing focus on building a culture where people feel connected and have a sense of belonging and we have established guiding principles for how to balance flexibility and inperson time to achieve this.
-To encourage people to come to the office, Accenture Germany arranges events such as town halls, breakfasts, social arrangements, and community events.
+If overtime still accumulates, HR supports the development of overtime reduction plans and other appropriate measures. - Accenture Germany has a well-established system for well-being support available for our employees which includes regular stress management trainings as well as our Employee Assistance Program (EAP) that provides easy and efficient access to professional help, such as psychological counseling, and other well-being initiatives targeted to ensure all our people are feeling healthy and well. - We have an ongoing focus on building a culture where people feel connected and have a sense of belonging and we have established guiding principles for how to balance flexibility and in-person time to achieve this.